jcow/Triple-Triad/README.md

 I have tested this in Firefox 13.0.1 and Chrome 23.0.1271 and it works best in Chrome - especially when you are searching at the maximum depth of 9.
-It workds in IE but the UI is a little wacky.
+It works in IE but the UI is a little wacky.

 ##Config.js